OriOri-CCP7/oriori/README.md

 REACT_APP_FB_DB_URL=
 ```

-NB: Make sure you exclude both .env file from your .gitignore, this data should be keep off from your git pull.
+NB: Make sure you exclude both `.env` file from your `.gitignore`, this data should be keep off from your git pull.

 ## For Docker